-A. While on Post-Graduation OPT students must continue to report any name or address changes to the ISSS, because the ISSS continues to maintain the student’s F-1 record until OPT ends.
-Be sure to update your information immediately whenever there is a change.
-Use this webform:
+A. While on Post-Graduation OPT, students must continue to report any name or address changes to the ISSS, because the ISSS continues to maintain the student’s F-1 record until OPT ends.
+Be sure to update your information immediately whenever there is a change by using this webform.

 Q. Do I need to have health insurance when I am on OPT?